sylabs/examples/http-server/nginx-php-web-server/README.md

 <br>

-## Trouble shooting:
+## Troubleshooting:

  - `404 not found`:
    - No `index.php` file.
 Fix: make a `index.php` file in `nginx/index.php`.
 <br>

  - `502 Bad Gateway`:
    - PHP not running.
-Fix: start PHP sevrer.
+Fix: start PHP server.
    - Nginx does not recognize the PHP file.
 <br>